Contextuality without incompatibility

 In the following, the term ``noncontextual'' will be used as a shorthand for ``generalized-noncontextual''.
-We will also use the expression ``proof of contextuality'' as a shorthand for ``proof of the impossibility of a generalized-noncontextual ontological model.''\footnote{ This is merely in the service of brevity and should not be taken as an endorsement of the notion that the lesson of such proofs is that one must compromise on the Leibnizian methodological principle.
-Indeed, it is our view that the lesson is instead that one should seek to secure causal explanations of observed correlations by going beyond the framework of ontological models~\cite{schmid2020unscrambling}.}
+We will also use the expression ``proof of contextuality'' as a shorthand for ``proof of the impossibility of a generalized-noncontextual ontological model'' (even though the lesson of such proofs may well be to reject the framework of ontological models while maintaining the Leibnizian methodological principle that underlies noncontextuality~\cite{schmid2020unscrambling}).

-It is worth noting that Ref.~\cite{PhysRevResearch.2.013011} makes a claim which is superficially contrary to ours, namely, that incompatibility is necessary and sufficient for proving generalized contextuality.
+Ref.~\cite{PhysRevResearch.2.013011} makes a claim which is superficially contrary to ours, namely, that incompatibility is necessary and sufficient for proving generalized contextuality.
 The claim of {\em sufficiency} in Ref.~\cite{PhysRevResearch.2.013011} is only established relative to the strong assumption that the set of states under consideration includes {\em all} quantum states.
-This assumption is violated in any real experiment, which will necessarily involve a subset of quantum states.
-It is also violated by most subtheories of quantum theory~\cite{epistricted}, as these typically include a strict subset of quantum states~\cite{gottesman1997stabilizer,RevModPhys.84.621}.
+This assumption is violated in any real experiment and also by many interesting subtheories of quantum theory~\cite{epistricted,gottesman1997stabilizer,RevModPhys.84.621}.
 The claim of the {\em necessity} of incompatibility in Ref.~\cite{PhysRevResearch.2.013011} is predicated on assuming noncontextuality for preparations alone rather than for preparations and measurements.

-However, the Leibnizian methodological principle which motivates assuming noncontextuality for preparations is {\em also} a motivation for assuming it for measurements (and indeed all procedures), and so from this perspective, it is unnatural to restrict the scope of the assumption to preparations alone.
+However, the motivation for assuming noncontextuality for preparations (namely, the Leibnizian methodological principle~\cite{Leibniz,schmid2020unscrambling}) is also a motivation for assuming it for measurements, and consequently it is unnatural to restrict the scope of the assumption to preparations alone.